ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 students can experience and experiment with physics systems that otherwise can only be studied theoretically, while, at the same time, they can pick up valuable skills in programming.

 The basic outline of the course is at follows:
-First, the students programm and visualize the orbit of Mercury around the sun as it arises from classical newtonian mechanics.
+First, the students program and visualize the orbit of Mercury around the sun as it arises from classical Newtonian mechanics.
-Here they learn a basic concept of simulations: discretisation.
+Here they learn a basic concept of simulations: discretization.
 The orbit is derived by taking small but finite time steps and at each step calculating the position, velocity and acceleration from the one before using Newtons second law.
 The students arrive at the typical elliptic curves, which are fixed in space.

-Figure 2: Mercury orbit around the sun from newtonian gravity (GIF).
+Figure 2: Mercury orbit around the sun from Newtonian gravity (GIF).

 In particular the point of closest approach to the sun, the perihelion, does not move.
-These closed curves are actually a consequence of the 1/r potential we have in newtonian gravity.
+These closed curves are actually a consequence of the 1/r potential we have in Newtonian gravity.
 At this, point, we ask the students to play around with the discretization of time to see it's effect on the orbit and realize the importance of controlling numerical approximations.

 To allow for movement of the perihelion the students need to modify the potential by including terms proportional to 1/r^2 and 1/r^3.